Ignoring Things¶

 If you only want to ignore the contents of

-, you can change your .gitignore
+results/plots, you can change your .gitignore to ignore

-subfolder by adding the following line to
+only the /plots/ subfolder by adding the following line to

 your .gitignore:

-This line will ensure only the contents of results/plots
+This line will ensure only the contents of results/plots is ignored, and

-not the contents of results/data
+not the contents of results/data.

 As with most programming issues, there are a few alternative ways that one may ensure this ignore rule is followed.
 The "Ignoring Nested Files: Variation" exercise has a slightly different directory structure that presents an alternative solution.
 Further, the discussion page has more detail on ignore rules.